Skip to main content

 (Senior Focus Group, Northwestern Black Student Experience Report)

 Establishing and communicating expectations for students is essential.
-The first step is to align those expectations with thoughtful course goals, learning objectives, teaching methods, and assessments.
-As they think through their curricular, pedagogical, and teaching choices, instructors should reflect critically on their rationale for each and make that rationale transparent to their students.
-Even the most experienced instructors should probe their own thinking: “Why do I give two exams and assign a final paper?”
-If the answers are like these—“Because that’s what I did as an undergraduate” or “That’s what everyone else does in my department”— then instructors should probably rethink how the activity fits, or does not fit, with their learning objectives.
+The first step is to align those expectations with thoughtful learning outcomes, teaching methods, and assessments.22 As they think through their curricular, pedagogical, and teaching choices, inclusive instructors reflect critically on their rationale for each and make that rationale transparent to their students.23 Even the most experienced instructors can benefit from probing their own thinking: “Why do I give two exams and assign a final paper?”
+If the answers are like these—“Because that’s what I did as an undergraduate” or “That’s what everyone else does in my department”— then instructors should probably rethink how the activity fits, or does not fit, with their learning outcomes.
 Working through the rationale will make it easier to explain choices and decisions to students and therefore help lessen the impact of the hidden curriculum.
 It will also signal to students the value and purpose of different activities and tasks, which may not have been transparent to the student otherwise.
-Instructors should communicate these expectations on syllabi as well as through additional methods, such as rubrics for assignments and oral instructions in class, and should not assume prior understanding.
+Inclusive instructors then communicate these expectations without assuming prior understanding on syllabi as well as through additional methods, such as rubrics for assignments and oral instructions in class.

 Communicating Expectations Around Classroom Interactions

 Crafting communal guidelines or ground rules with students can help them develop a shared understanding about how to communicate with one another in both large- and small-group settings.
-Being transparent about why these guidelines matter is important as well.
-Inviting students to discuss the qualities and behaviors that will create a respectful, inclusive, and engaging learning environment, even in a class that is not discussion based, will do much to foster “purposeful and substantive interactions among students.”
-Statements about respectful communication can also be included on the syllabus and in handouts related to specific assignments.
+Creating ground rules for constructive dialogue is also a pedagogical strategy that has been used to protect both students and instructors from adverse and potentially hurtful interactions in class.24 Being transparent about why these guidelines matter is important as well.
+Inviting students to discuss the qualities and behaviors that will create a respectful, inclusive, and engaging learning environment, even in a class that is not discussion based, will do much to foster “purposeful and substantive interactions among students.”25 Statements about respectful communication can also be included on the syllabus and in handouts related to specific assignments.
 These statements and ground rules make expectations for classroom interactions explicit to all students regardless of past experience.

 Teaching Strategies